 “The project is being commissioned right now but we do not expect construction to start until the latter half the year,” said a source at Indian Oil, adding that the plant was expected to come on stream in the third quarter of 2012.

-The plant would be built to capitalise on the growing demand for cars in ?xml:namespace>
+The plant would be built to capitalise on the growing demand for cars in India, the companies had said earlier on in a joint statement.
+India currently relies on imports for its domestic SBR demand.

 IOC’s naphtha cracker in Panipat would provide the feedstock butadiene to the SBR plant, while another raw material – styrene – would be imported, Marubeni’s Kawase said.